PavolUlicny/Local-AI-Agent/docs/install.md

 ### Python version (required)

-**Important:** This project is confirmed to run on **Python 3.12** (tested in CI).
-Use Python 3.12 when creating the virtual environment and running the installer.
-On systems with multiple Python versions, invoke the installer with `python3.12 -m scripts.install_deps` (Linux/macOS) or `python -m scripts.install_deps` where `python` points to a Python 3.12 interpreter on Windows.
-You can also pass `--python python3.12` to the installer to explicitly select the interpreter.
+**Important:** This project is tested on **Python 3.12**.
+The installer will automatically try to locate and prefer a Python 3.12 interpreter on your system (searches PATH, pyenv shims, and common install locations).
+You do not need to explicitly run `python3.12 -m scripts.install_deps` — simply running `python3 -m scripts.install_deps` (or `python -m scripts.install_deps` on Windows where `python` points to the desired interpreter) is sufficient when a 3.12 interpreter is present.

+If you want to force a specific interpreter, pass `--python /path/to/python` to the installer.
+We do not attempt to install Python automatically; if Python 3.12 is not available, please install it (for example via your OS package manager, `pyenv`, or the official Windows installer) before running the installer.

 Other Python versions (for example, 3.10–3.11 or future releases) are untested and may produce installation or runtime errors.